-Audubon Sharon consists of the Sharon Audubon Center, Emily Winthrop Miles Wildlife Sanctuary, and two additional nature sanctuaries, which totals 3,000 primarily forested acres with 11 miles of trails and two ponds in Sharon.
-The center hosts programs throughout the year and houses a small natural history museum, the Audubon Nature Store, and the Children's Adventure Center.
-Its adjacent grounds include raptor aviaries with live birds of prey, gardens, and a working sugarhouse.
+Sharon Audubon Center manages three nature sanctuaries (including our center's property) along with additional private parcels of land in northwestern Connecticut—protecting more than 2,100 primarily forested acres in total.
+Our center hosts programs throughout the year and houses a small natural history museum, the Audubon Nature Store, and the Children's Adventure Center.
+Its adjacent grounds include raptor aviaries with live birds of prey, pollinator gardens, a butterfly house, and a working sugarhouse.
 This location is home to the Wildlife Rehabilitation Clinic for injured and orphaned wildlife.
 The center and staff also coordinate Audubon’s Forests conservation work in Connecticut.